carkopf/starter-hugo-academic/content/home/contact.md

+---
+# An instance of the Contact widget.
 widget: contact

-headless: true  # This file represents a page section.
+# This file represents a page section.

-# ...
-Put Your Section Options Here (title etc.) ...
+headless: true

+# Order that this section appears on the page.
+weight: 130

-title: Contact Me
+title: Contact
-subtitle: ''
+subtitle:
-weight: 10

 content:
   # Automatically link email and phone or display as text?